Local History Collections

 The Rio Rancho Local History Collection

 The Rio Rancho Local History Collection has developed over several years and continues to grow with donations of books, posters, flyers, and memorabilia from generous community members.
-The collection contains is housed in the Local History Room located near the adult information desk in the southeast corner of the Loma Colorado Main Library.
+The collection contains is housed in the Local History Room located in the southeast corner of the Loma Colorado Main Library.

 Digitization of the local history collection began in 2019.
 Click here to view a catalog of current digital images.

 Exhibits including photographs, maps, posters, and other items are on display in the Local History Room.

 The library conducts interviews with individuals who have Rio Rancho stories to share.
 The oral histories are available in the Local History Room.